archivesunleashed/archivesunleashed.org/content/cohorts/index.md

 **Q**. _I'm not in Canada!
 Can I still apply?_

 **A**.
 Absolutely, you do not need to be at a Canadian institution to apply.
-If you have questions about your eligibility, pelase do check however.
+If you have questions about your eligibility, please do feel free to ask us.

 ### Datasets